Team-Silver-Sphere/SquadJS/README.md

 #### Installation
 1. [Download SquadJS](https://github.com/Team-Silver-Sphere/SquadJS/releases/latest) and unzip the download.
 2. Open the unzipped folder in your terminal.
-3. Install the dependencies by running `yarn install` in your terminal.
-Due to the use of Yarn Workspaces it is important to use `yarn install` and **not** `npm install` as this will not work and will break stuff.
+3. Install the dependencies by running `yarn install --ignore-engines` in your terminal.
+Due to the use of Yarn Workspaces it is important to use `yarn install --ignore-engines` and **not** `npm install` as this will not work and will break stuff.
+Documentation has been altered slightly from the `yarn install` normal install flow.
+This is a stop gap until the orignal issue is corrected.
 4. Configure the `config.json` file.
 See below for more details.
 5. Start SquadJS by running `node index.js` in your terminal.